How to Get There:

 Unique Culture:

-Sumba is renowned for its megalithic culture, traditional practices, and ceremonies that are still practiced today.
-The island’s Stone Age heritage is evident in Ratenggaro Village, which has large stone structures.
+Sumba is renowned for its megalithic culture, traditional practices, and ceremonies that are still practised today.
+The island’s Stone Age heritage is evident in Ratenggaro Village, where large stone structures stand.
 In Waikabubak, the capital of West Sumba, you will find significant megalithic sites, including stone tombs and ceremonial grounds.
 Lamboya Village and Kambera Prailiu Village are sights to behold, with giant megalithic tombs and ancient stone graves.

-Published: Sept 2024 Korean Air In-flight Magazine, Morning Calm
+Published: Korean Air In-flight Magazine, Morning Calm: Sept 2024

-Tour arrangements: send me an email stephtravelwriter@gmail.com and I will provide you with a specialised itinerary including places of interest, contact with the local culture and special offerings.
+Tour arrangements: send me an email at stephtravelwriter@gmail.com, and I will provide you with a specialised itinerary including places of interest, opportunities to engage with local culture, and unique offerings.

 Share This: